cloudblog004/fantasticfoodies/content/en/posts/430-recipe-of-perfect-veg-shawarma-famous-in-middle-east-country.md

 1. Make ready  Homemade mayonnaise

-So what exactly is a shawarma? &#34;If I am talking to someone who has never heard of a shawarma, I would describe it as arguably the most famous Middle Eastern sandwich, which comes with beautifully spiced meat that&#39;s commonly cooked on a rotating skewer and sliced thin to fill a flatbread.
+So what exactly is a shawarma? *If I am talking to someone who has never heard of a shawarma, I would describe it as arguably the most famous Middle Eastern sandwich, which comes with beautifully spiced meat that&#39;s commonly cooked on a rotating skewer and sliced thin to fill a flatbread.
 This veg shawarma recipe is dairy-free, gluten-free, and meat-free!
 Unfortunately for vegans, the introduction of veggie shawarma and doner kebab recipes and restaurant options are still Jackfruit (native to South-East Asia) is a nutrient-dense, eco-friendly meat alternative with a low water and.
 This Chicken Shawarma recipe is going to knock your socks off!

 <!--inarticleads2-->